-But about another quarter of the 845,000 tonnes of waste goes to landfill.
+But 12% of north London's waste goes to landfill.
 Sending our waste to landfill sites is bad for the environment and very expensive.
 Because the government doesn’t want us to do this anymore there is a tax on every tonne of waste that we send to landfill.

 So, over the coming years, we need to change the way we deal with our waste.
 By 2020 we need to recycle at least 50% of our household waste, and reduce the amount of waste we produce in the first place, as well as drastically reducing the amount that goes to landfill.